CMSgov/design-system/guides/WRITING-DOCUMENTATION.md

 | **`@status [NAME]`**        | `@status Draft`                                              | Displays a status badge. `[NAME]` must be one of the following values: `Draft`, `Work in progress`, `Ready`, `Deprecated`.              |
 | **`@uswds [URL]`**          | `@uswds https://designsystem.digital.gov/components/button/` | `[URL]` is the link to the corresponding US Web Design System component.                                                                |

-### Modifiers

-If the item you are documenting has multiple states or styles depending on added classes or pseudo-classes, you should document them in the modifiers section.
-[More info on modifiers from the KSS documentation site](https://warpspire.com/kss/syntax/).

 ### Markup

 Markup examples should be written in a separate `example.html` file, which should be located in the same directory as the SCSS docs file: